 Who do I talk to if I have a concern about the services my child is receiving?

 Complaints or concerns may be discussed directly with the counsellor.
-Additionally, you may contact the Family School Liaison Counsellor Supervisor, Jack Lilja, at 403.328.4111
+Additionally, you may contact the Family School Liaison Counsellor Supervisor, Erika Publow, at 403.328.4111

 This information brochure aims to answer questions most often asked about the family school liaison counselling program.
 Please read through this information carefully and ask your school’s counsellor if you have any questions about this information.
 Please keep this document for your personal reference.